 Condition-based preventive maintenance:

 Preventive maintenance is subject to a type of predetermined event (self-diagnosis, sensor information, wear measurement, etc.).
 Condition-based maintenance is therefore maintenance that depends on experience and involves information gathered in real-time.
 It is also called predictive maintenance (non-standard term).

 The highlighting of weak points characterizes conditional preventive maintenance.
 Therefore, depending on the case, it is desirable to put them under surveillance and, from there, to decide on an intervention when a certain threshold is reached.
 But the controls remain systematic and are part of the non-destructive control methods.

 All materials are affected.
 This conditional preventive maintenance is done by relevant measurements of the equipment in operation.

 - Oil level and quality

 Some methods, such as vibration analysis or oil analysis, are very rich in terms of the information collected.
 Their understanding allows informed decisions to be made, which is the basis of conditional preventive maintenance.

 Predictive maintenance consists of anticipating future failures on equipment, an object, a system, etc. Concretely, it is a question of anticipating a breakdown or a malfunction thanks to the accumulation of a set of data.
-Booming in recent years, predictive maintenance has several advantages.
-It avoids, for example, the immobilization of a broken down production system (with the resulting financial repercussions).
+Booming in recent years, predictive maintenance has had several advantages.
+It avoids, for example, the immobilization of a broken-down production system (with the resulting financial repercussions).